Certified Medical Support and Clinical Hypnotherapist

 Tom Reed is graduate of the Hypnotherpy Academy of America,a Fellow with the International Board of Hypnotherapy, and the founder of the International Noetigenic Healing Cooperative.

-Tom is currently working in Arcata, California, but occasionally travels to work with clients throughout California, and in Homer, Alaska.
+Tom is currently working with people in the Sanf Francisco Bay Area.
+He also makes regular trips to work in Eureka/Arcata, California, and in Homer, Alaska.

 If the time has come for you to change--to transcend your limitations and be all that you can be, contact me so we can begin discussing how you can become the person you are yearning to be.